jroelofsz/mobile_phone_data_dashboard/README.md

 - **HTML, CSS, JavaScript**: For the frontend structure and behavior.
 - **psycopg2**: Used for connecting to the database and loading data into the application

+## Considerations
+This project utilizes a dataset from Kaggle to drive its visualizations.
+You can reference the original dataset and its authors [here](https://www.kaggle.com/datasets/valakhorasani/mobile-device-usage-and-user-behavior-dataset).

+Please note that this dataset does not contain any personal or identifying information about the users included.
+However, if you plan to replicate this project, please consider any applicable laws and regulations surrounding the use of the data you will be utilizing.
 ## Installation

 1. Clone the repository: